rd273001/Quote_Generator/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 # Quote Generator App

 This is a simple React app created with Vite and styled using Tailwind CSS.
 The app allows users to generate random quotes, filter quotes by tags, bookmark quotes, and view their bookmarked quotes.